WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Usage

 After processing a Policy Centre transaction, double-click the "icbc_e-stamp_tool.exe - Shortcut".
-This will create a folder on your desktop called "ICBC E-Stamp Copies (this folder can be deleted)" with the stamped policy documents.
+This will create a folder on your desktop called "ICBC E-Stamp Copies" with the stamped policy documents.
 The "Unsorted E-Stamp Copies" sub-folder allows you to print the stamped agent copy.

 ## Bonus